Chinatowns in the United States: Detroit

 Detroit's Chinatown was originally located at Third Avenue, Porter Street and Bagley Street, now the permanent site of the MGM Grand Detroit casino.
 In the 1960s, urban renewal efforts, as well as the opportunity for the Chinese business community to purchase property, led to a relocation centered at Cass Avenue and Peterboro.
 However, Detroit's urban decline and escalating street violence, in particular the killing of restaurateur Tommie Lee, led to the new location's demise, with the last remaining Chinese food restaurant in Chinatown finally shutting its doors in the early 2000s.
 Although there is still a road marker indicating "Chinatown" and a mural commemorating the struggle for justice in the Vincent Chin case, only one Chinese American establishment still operates within the borders of Chinatown.
 The Association of Chinese Americans Detroit Outreach Center, a small community center, serves a handful of new Chinese immigrants who still reside in the Cass Corridor.
 Much of the Metro Detroit Chinese community live in the Troy area; other Asians such as Koreans also are in great number there.
 As of 2023, revitalization efforts have been under way for a revival of Detroit's Chinatown.

+Houghton

+Houghton's Chinatown formed during the Copper Rush of the 1890s & 1900s, many Chinese arrived either from China or a few from San Francisco.
+Most Chinese residents were residing within Houghton proper but a few settled in Calumet.
+All of the Chinese residents were single men, excluding Mr. Sing & Mr. Chin, whom married an American & German woman, respectively.
+By 1943, Sam Wah, proprietor, of Sam Wah Laundry, became the final Chinese resident of Houghton.
+Most Chinese residents had left for California or returned to China, but some died in Houghton.
+The growth of Michigan Tech revitalized and resurged the number of Asian-Americans in the area.